Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

-# TrueTrace: A High Performance Compute Shader based Unity Pathracer
+# TrueTrace: A High Performance Compute Shader based Unity Pathtracer

 ![](/.Images/Yanus0.png)
 ### A passion projects that has been going on for a while with the goal of bringing at least interactive path-tracing to everyone in unity, regardless of their hardware